 With the increase in chest pain centers came the need to establish standards designed to improve the consistency and quality of care provided to patients.
 SCPC’s accreditation process ensures that centers meet or exceed quality-of-care measures in acute cardiac medicine.

-The Accredited Chest Pain Center at St. Tammany Parish Hospital has demonstrated its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria and undergoing an onsite review by a team of SPCP’s accreditation review specialists.
+The Accredited Chest Pain Center at St. Tammany Health System has demonstrated its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria and undergoing an onsite review by a team of SPCP’s accreditation review specialists.
 Key areas in which an Accredited Chest Pain Center must demonstrate expertise include the following:

 - Integrating the emergency department with the local emergency medical system